fcrozatier/ts-helpers/README.md

 - `StrictExtract<T, U extends T>`: Utility type similar to `Extract` with constrained keys for stricter types

 - `Timeout`: Return type of `setTimeout`

+- `StructuredCloneValue`: allowable values for the `structuredClone` function